taldoron84/xap-docs-sbp/storing-partition-information.markdown

         iSummary.summary();

 ```
-{{% /tab %}}
+{{% /tab}}

 {{% /tabs %}}

 # ProtectiveMode Exception
-The second part of this example explains how to correct the `ProtectiveMode` exception that may occur unless the routing field is handled.
+The second part of this example explains how to correct the `ProtectiveMode` exception that may occur.

 In XAP 9.7, a `ProtectiveMode` was added to protect against writing an object directly to a partition that is assigned the wrong routing value.

-In case your application writes directly to one of the partitions and assigns the wrong routing value you’ll get the following exception:
+If an application writes directly to one of the partitions and assigns the wrong routing value you’ll get the following exception:

 ```java
 com.gigaspaces.client.protective.ProtectiveModeException: Operation is rejected - the routing value in the written entry of type 'PartitionSummary' does not match this space partition id.
 The value within the entry's routing property named 'routingId' is 1 which matches partition id 2 while current partition id is 1...